dpareasy/Assignment1/README.md

 ### Installation ###

 Follow these steps to install the software:
-1. Clone this repository inside your workspace (make sure it is sourced in your .bashrc);
+1. Clone this repository inside your workspace (make sure it is sourced in your .bashrc).
-2. Follow the steps for [aRMOR](https://github.com/EmaroLab/armor/issues/7) installation;
+2. Follow the steps for [aRMOR](https://github.com/EmaroLab/armor/issues/7) installation.
-3. Use [armor_api](https://github.com/EmaroLab/armor_py_api) for server requests, you can clone it in your workspace;
+3. Use [armor_api](https://github.com/EmaroLab/armor_py_api) for server requests, you can clone it in your workspace.
-4. Clone inside your workspace [arch_skeleton](https://github.com/buoncubi/arch_skeleton) which contains the [controller.py](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py) and [planner.py](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) server used by this package;
+4. Clone inside your workspace [arch_skeleton](https://github.com/buoncubi/arch_skeleton) which contains the [controller.py](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/controller.py) and [planner.py](https://github.com/buoncubi/arch_skeleton/blob/main/scripts/planner.py) server used by this package.
-5. Clone inside your workspace [topological_map](https://github.com/buoncubi/topological_map) containing the ontology for this project;
+5. Clone inside your workspace the [topological_map](https://github.com/buoncubi/topological_map) repository containing the ontology for this project.
-6. Run `chmod +x <file_name>` for each file inside the scripts folder;
+6. Run `chmod +x <file_name>` for each file inside the scripts folder.
 7. Run `catkin_make` from the root of your workspace.
 8. Install `simple_colors` by copying the following line on your terminal: